Yasmeen-Kareem/FinTechPulse/README.md

 The project was created to explore how an autonomous AI system can continuously discover and evaluate real-world financial technology information rather than waiting for individual prompts.
+📌 Project Folder Note

+The project was initially developed under the local folder name billwise during the early development stage.

+As the project evolved into an autonomous FinTech AI persona, the project was renamed to FinTechPulse.
+The GitHub repository, application name, API identity, and deployment now use the FinTechPulse name.

+The local folder name remains billwise only because it was the original development directory.
+It does not affect the application, deployment, or functionality.

+Final project identity: FinTechPulse 🚀